Out-4-Blood/Zulrah-Guide/README.md

 1, 2, and 3 - Select destination.<br />
 1 - Shades out stages on a certain pattern.<br />
 4 - Resets to Start Pattern at anytime.

+*To run in linux you will need the package: libxkbcommon-x11-0